-PAT is a free and voluntary early learning program for parents with children birth to three years of age.
+PAT is a free and voluntary early learning program for parents with children birth to five years of age.
 The program provides family support including: parent education, child development, development screening, playgroups and service coordination to link families to other available services.

 Parents as Teachers, which originated in Missouri in 1981, is based on a philosophy that babies begin learning at birth and that parents are their children's first and most influential teachers.
 PAT can help you lay a strong foundation for your child's future success in school.
 PAT is designed to serve all parents-from single, teenage mothers to two-parent families, regardless of income.